Tek Diving Safaris

 The safari boat is specially adapted to offer a full range of technical diving services:

 - Comfortable diving area, with convenient ladders, large boat deck with ample space.
-For obvious reasons, the trip is limited to a maximum 10 to 15 Tek divers depending on the boat.
+Our trips are limited to a maximum 12 to 16 Tek divers depending on the boat.

 - A very helpful crew, ready to provide you with the most enjoyable diving environment, to help you exit the water or carry heavy gear.

-- All types of mixes (from nitrox to trimix) blended by a certified gas blender according to your needs.
+- Custom gas mixes blended by a certified gas blender according to your needs.

 - CCR-friendly services with rebreather specific cylinders and sofnolime available on board, please e-mail us with queries or requests.